lorno-leonard/react-socket.io-chat/README.md

 # chat
-Chat app using Express, MongoDB and React
+Chat app using Express, React and Socket.IO